How to Become a Phlebotomist

 Phlebotomy programs are generally offered on-campus at schools and institutions since students need to gain hands-on blood withdrawal and collection skills.
 Below is a look at some of the programs that aspiring phlebotomists can find in the U.S., but remember that these only represent a small sample of available programs nationwide.

-Abrams College, in Modesto, California, offers the didactic portion of its phlebotomy program over two weeks, from 9:00 AM to 5:00 PM on Saturdays and Sundays and from 6:00 PM to 10:00 PM on Tuesdays and Thursdays.
-This accounts for 48 hours in classroom study, for which students need to pass all exams and requirements at skill stations to move on to the externship experience.
+The didactic portion of this phlebotomy program is two weeks long, accounting for 48 hours of classroom study, for which students need to pass all exams and requirements at skill stations to move on to the externship experience.

 The externship is 40 hours and occurs in a clinical laboratory or hospital.
 Upon successful completion, students receive a certificate and should be eligible to seek national certification and state licensure.